tygamvrelis/CSC411-Project2/README.txt

 	2. faces.py -- parts 8 and 9 of the project
 	3. deepfaces.py -- part 10 of the project

 Prior to running any of these, make sure that the current working directory (os.getcwd()) is set to the "Code" folder created previously.
-After this, running any of the three scripts should work as desired
+After this, please run the scripts in the order listed above.